benmesander/rvint/README.md

 # rvint
-Subroutines which implement RISC-V M extension functionality on I, E, and Zmmul instruction sets.
+Subroutines which implement RISC-V M extension functionality on I, and Zmmul instruction sets.
+If there is interest, I could support other instruction sets such as E.

 Currently unsigned 32 or 64 bit division is provided.